charlesneimog/Awesome-Pd/docs/objects/metronome.md

 # metronome

-`metronome` understands complex time signatures and outputs timeline data (bar, sub-bar, beat and sub-beat count) and phase output.
-It also syncs to `clock` objects.
+The `metronome` object generates rhythmic pulses based on a specified tempo, beat length, and time signature, including support for complex and irrational time signatures.
+It outputs a bang at each beat, a phase value (0-1), and a list of bar, sub-bar, beat, and sub-beat counts, making it suitable for precise rhythmic control and event sequencing.
+It can also operate in a subdivision mode, banging at sub-tempos.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>else</code> and install it.
 Then create an object with `declare -lib else -path else`.
 Finally, use `metronome` or any other object from `else`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
 - :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-else/issues)!
 - :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>